bear-research-lab/bear-research-lab.github.io/_pages/projects.md

 ### Category 2.
 Application
 Another direction is application side.
 This includes how can we apply robotics to real-world problems, especially in human-centered domains.
 This means that, we are focusing on **specific robots** rather than **methods**.
 From this perspective, we will build robots that can assists human beings in our daily life, such as kitchen assistance robot, wearable robots and prosthetics.

 ### 2.1.
-Assistive Robotics including Wearable Robots & Prosthetics
+Assistive Robots including Wearable Robots & Prosthetics
 <div class="project-card">
   <img src="/assets/img/projects/2025_SORO_EGS.png" alt="Wearable robot" class="project-img"/>
   <div class="project-text">